Bukit Lawang Sumatra, Indonesia Travel Guide

 Witness the unique buffalo-horn roofs in West Sumatra.

-Visit historical landmarks in Medan.
+Visit important historical places in Medan.

 Explore authentic village life and customs.